noris-network/calltest/README.rst

 Answer-only: wait for an incoming call, answer it, optionally play a sound, optionally² record audio while the sound is playing, then hang up.

+record
+------

+Answer-only:  wait for an incoming call, answer it, optionally play a sound, optionally record incoming audio until the originator hangs up or presses ``#``.

 The recording will be overlaid with the outgoing sound.
 This is an Asterisk limitation.

-record
-------

-TODO.

-Answer-only:  wait for an incoming call, answer it, optionally play a sound, optionally record incoming audio until the originator hangs up.

 Number format